 If you have timber decking at your home or business, definitely consider Des Moines Deck Builders for your staining needs.
-There are a variety of benefits to staining your deck, not the least being the fact that it’ll keep your deck looking its best as you protect your investment.
+There are a variety of benefits to staining your deck, a major one being the fact that it’ll keep your deck looking its best and you’re protecting your investment.

 Staining will also help protect the wood from water, making it resistant to mildew and mold.
 Another huge benefit is that it will also help keep out a wide variety of different pests, including termites who can easily destroy your decking.

 Another popular reason that many choose to stain their deck here in Des Moines is to help protect it from discoloration.
-Wood if left consistently exposed to sunlight can turn to a dullish color.
-By getting your deck professionally stained, you can help protect the wood from sunlight exposure and keep it looking its best for longer.
+Wood, if left consistently exposed to sunlight, can turn to a dullish color.
+By getting your deck professionally stained you help protect the wood from sunlight exposure and keep it looking its best for longer.

-The number one reason for deck staining is to ensure your decking remains shiny, beautiful and lasts for years to come.
-Standing as a single best way to protect the investment you have made in this addition to your home or business.
+The number one reason for deck staining is to ensure your decking remains shiny, beautiful, and lasts for years to come.
+It’s really the single best way to protect the investment you’ve made in this addition to your home or business.

-What are the pros and cons of the different Deck Stains
+What are the pros and cons of different deck stains?

 Before you can choose the correct product to protect or restore a wooden deck, it’s important to understand the key ingredients and opacity of different wood stains.
 There’s a vast difference between the cheap and expensive deck stains available.
-To help you choose the best for your decking, we look at the different type of deck stains and some pros and cons of each.
+To help you choose the best one for your decking, we look at the different types of deck stains and evaluate the pros and cons of each.

 Sealer vs Stain